HyperSane/ARG/README.md

 This section helps players and contributors navigate the resources found in this repository:

-- [**AARPG-Guide**](https://github.com/HyperSane/ARG/blob/Main1/ARG-Guide.md): The central guide to understanding the game’s mechanics, lore, and how to interact with the evolving content.
+- [**ARG-Guide**](https://github.com/HyperSane/ARG/blob/Main1/ARG-Guide.md): The central guide to understanding the game’s mechanics, lore, and how to interact with the evolving content.
 - [**Reddit Cheat Sheet**](https://github.com/HyperSane/ARG/blob/Main1/Reddit.md): A comprehensive guide on how to use Reddit within the game world.
 Learn how to find hints, interact with game characters, and solve puzzles through community discussions.
-- [**Game Updates**](https://github.com/HyperSane/ARG/blob/Main1/Game-Updates.md): Track new game features, puzzle updates, and additions to the AARPG world.
+- [**Game Updates**](https://github.com/HyperSane/ARG/blob/Main1/Game-Updates.md): Track new game features, puzzle updates, and additions to the ARG world.
 - [**Riddle 1**](https://github.com/HyperSane/ARG/blob/Main1/Riddle1.md): The first riddle of many, with clues hidden across different platforms.

 ---

 ## Reddit Cheat Sheet

-The **Reddit Cheat Sheet** is essential for navigating Reddit, a platform heavily integrated into the AARPG experience.
+The **Reddit Cheat Sheet** is essential for navigating Reddit, a platform heavily integrated into the ARG experience.
 You’ll need to post answers to riddles, interact with characters, and search for hidden clues across various subreddits.

 - **The Purple Pill Study**: Understanding the symbolic use of purple in the game world.
 Learn about how **Purple** represents **Wisdom** and **Enlightenment**.
 This study is critical for grasping the game’s deeper philosophical roots.
 [**Read more about the Purple Pill**](https://www.reddit.com/r/HyperSanity/comments/1exw9d8/the_purplepill/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)